Launch Offer

 Operational Specifications

 1. Digital Integration: Product information will transition to QR codes printed on bottle caps.
-For multi-pack products, data will be displayed on outer wrapping or carrying handles.
+For multi-pack products, data will be displayed on the outer wrapping or carrying handles.

-2. Mandatory Physical Labeling: Despite the ban on external plastic sleeves, five key details must remain printed directly on the bottle or cap: product name, manufacturing and expiry dates, water source, contact information
+2. Mandatory Physical Labeling: Despite the ban on external plastic sleeves, five key details must remain printed directly on the bottle or cap: product name, manufacturing and expiry dates, water source, and contact information

 3. Phased Rollout: Online and bundled sales must comply fully by January 1, 2026.
 A one-year transition period has been granted for single bottles sold in physical shops to assist small retailers with point-of-sale upgrades.